fbpx

 Examples of Bitcoin Technical Analysis

-In the image below you see three “channels”, which are parallel resistance and support lines, showing the general trends:
+In the image below you see “channels”, which are parallel resistance and support lines, showing the general trends:

-A double bottom is bullish (optimistic), and signals a “trend-shift”.
+A double bottom is bullish (optimistic), and signals a “trend shift”.

-A great way to use channels is to “dollar cost average” in whenever we are near the bottom of the channel.
+A great way to use channels is to “dollar cost average” whenever we are near the bottom of the channel.

 You can also invest a larger sum whenever you spot a double bottom, signaling a trend shift.

-This is a great way to make sure you get a low average buy-price:
+This is a great way to make sure you get a low average buy price:

 Start investing when you spot the trend shift, and regularly invest when the price approaches the lower line of the trend channel.